 The chewy noodles and spicy soup are delicious

-“I want to eat cold noodles even in winter!”
-“Kure cold noodles” with customer voices on the menu.
-At the birthplace of “Chinraiken,” they devised a spicy soup in addition to sweetness.
-It is still popular as a taste familiar to locals.
+“I want to eat cold noodles even in winter!” from the customers voices was created “Kure cold noodles”.
+At the birthplace restaurant called “Chinraiken,” they devised a spicy soup in addition to sweetness.
+It is still popular to locals as well.
 It is recommended that you first taste it as it is, and then enjoy the change of taste with “vinegar mustard,” which is made by soaking chili peppers in vinegar.

 “Soy udon”, a specialty of Etajima

 Since ancient times, it does not rain to much in Etajima, that is why soybean cultivation has been popular.
 “Soybean udon” originated from the fact that hand-made udon made with soy soup stock was eaten at ceremonies and other speciales occasions.

 It is characterized by the fact that soybeans are rumbling in a tasty broth based on soybeans and kelp.
 You can enjoy it at the "Island Station · Mamegashima” and “Fureai Plaza Sakura” in Etajima City.

 “Tsukemono yakisoba” was born from the home cooking “yakizukemono” in Aki Ota.
 The crispy texture and unique aroma of pickles are addictive.